willymcallister/willymcallister.github.io/_articles/basic-quantities.md

 ### Where we are headed
 {:.no_toc}

 Current is the flow of charge.
 It is similar to the flow of water in a river or garden hose.
-The key difference is there are two types of charge, moving in opposite directions.
+The key difference is there is one type of water but there are two types of charge, moving in opposite directions.

-Voltage is like the potential energy of a mass.
-If you place a mass at the top of a mountain it has high potential energy.
-That's similar to placing a charge at a high voltage.
-As the mass rolls down the mountain, it gives up its potential energy.
-As a charge moves through a circuit, it gives up its potential energy, which we call a voltage drop.
+Voltage is the honorary name of *electric potential difference*.
+Voltage is similar to the change of potential energy that happens to a mass when it's lifted or lowered.

-Electrical currents transfer power.
-Power is the product of voltage and current.

-$P = I \times V$, with units of watts
+Electrical power is the product of voltage and current, $P = I \times V$, in units of watts.

 ----

 ## Charge

-The concept of electricity arises from an observation of nature.
-We observe a force between objects, that, like gravity, acts at a distance.
-The source of this force has been given the name *charge*.
-A very noticeable thing about electric force is that it is large, far greater than the force of gravity.
-Unlike gravity, however, there are two types of electric charge.
-Opposite types of charge attract, and like types of charge repel.
-Gravity has only one type: it only attracts, never repels.
+Our awareness of electric charge comes from observing nature.
+We observe an invisible force between objects, that, like gravity, seems to act at a distance.
+We made up a name for where this force comes from.
+We call it *charge*.

+If you fiddle around with static electricity you will reason out there are two types of electric charge.
+Opposite types attract, and like types repel.
+On the other hand, there is only one type of gravity: it only attracts, never repels.

-## Materials: conductors, inulators, semiconductors
+## Conductors, inulators, semiconductors

 **Conductors** are made of atoms whose outer, or valence, electrons have relatively weak bonds to their nuclei, as shown in this fanciful image of a copper atom.
 When a bunch of metal atoms are together, they gladly share their outer electrons with each other, creating a "swarm" of electrons not associated with a particular nucleus.
 A very small electric force can make the electron swarm move.
 Copper, gold, silver, and aluminum are  good conductors.
 So is saltwater.

 ![Copper atom]({{ site.baseurl }}{% link i/2copper_atom.svg %}){:height="160px" width="245px"}

 There are also poor conductors.
-Tungsten—a metal used for light bulb filaments—and carbon—used in graphite form in pencils—are relatively poor conductors because their electrons are less prone to move.
+Tungsten — a metal used for the filament in an incandescent light bulb — is a relatively poor conductor compared to copper.
+Carbon in graphite form used in pencils is also a relatively poor conductor.
+The electrons in these materials are less prone to escape from an atom.
+(An exotic form of carbon called graphene is a superb conductor).

 **Insulators** are materials whose outer electrons are tightly bound to their nuclei.
 Modest electric forces are not able to pull these electrons free.
 When an electric force is applied, the electron clouds around the atom stretch and deform in response to the force, but the electrons do not depart.
 Glass, plastic, stone, and air are insulators.
 Even for insulators, though, electric force can always be turned up high enough to rip electrons away—this is called breakdown.
 That's what is happening to air molecules when you see a spark.